 Common Challenges for Hispanic-Owned Businesses

-Hispanic-owned businesses face a unique set of challenges that can impact their growth and success.
+Hispanic-owned businesses face unique challenges that can impact their growth and success.
 While each business is distinct, here are several common challenges often encountered by these entrepreneurs:

 1. Access to Capital